WELCOME TO YEAR 4!

 3. We’re not worried about the checks and they’re not a surprise to Haydonleigh teachers.
 We’re already in a good place with learning the tables and the expectations are in line with the National Curriculum, so it’s business as usual for us!

-4. The checks become compulsory in June 2020 but were postponed last academic year due to COIVD.
-The practise checks this year will be done within a three-week-long window starting on 7th June 2021.
+4. The checks become compulsory in June 2020 but were postponed due to COIVD.
+The dates of these checks are TBC.

 5. The results of the check are not published publicly, there’s no pass or fail, there’s just a score out of 25 marks.